VisualComposer/api-docs/docs/element-structure/element-structure.md

 # Element Structure

 Every element is represented with settings files and JS/PHP files.
-The best way to understand element structure is to clone our
-<a href="https://github.com/VisualComposer/elementBoilerplate" target="_blank">boilerplate repository on GitHub</a>.
+The best way to understand element structure is to clone our <a href="https://github.com/VisualComposer/elementBoilerplate" target="_blank" rel="noopener noreferrer">boilerplate repository on GitHub</a>.

 There are certain files required to build element: